-Blueberry Basil Syrup
+Blueberry Basil Simple Syrup Ingredients

 The syrup is pleasantly sweet the fresh, with an aftertaste of basil.
 Serve warm over ice cream, drizzle over a grilled cheese, layer on pancakes, or create a drink with sparkling water and ice!

 Frequently Asked Questions about Making Blueberry Basil Simple Syrup